tbebekis/AspNetCoreMvc-Cross-Platform-Desktop-Apps/README.md

 }
 ```

+## The Launch() method of the Chrome class.
-The flag passed to the `Launch()` indicates the type of the application.
-True means AspNet Core, while false means a plain HTML application.
+The flag passed to the `Launch()` method, through the `ChromeStartOptions` instance, indicates the type of the application.
+True means AspNet Core, while false means a plain static HTML application.

-The caller may pass information to the `Launch()` method through an instance of the  `ChromeStartOptions` class.
+The caller may pass more information to the `Launch()` method through the instance of the  `ChromeStartOptions` class.
 The `ChromePath` is such a bit of information, denoting the path where Chrome can be found.

-I plan to study the code of the [Chrome Launcher](https://github.com/GoogleChrome/chrome-launcher) project and fill this gap.
+Right now the `Crome` class does its best in order to find where Chrome browser is installed on Windows and Linux.
+I plan to study the code of the [Chrome Launcher](https://github.com/GoogleChrome/chrome-launcher) project and try to deal better with this problem.

 The `Chrome.Launch()` method calls the `Chrome.LaunchAsync()` method which does the following:
 - processes the passed in options
 - prepares a Puppeteer-Sharp's `LaunchOptions` instance.
 - calls the `Puppeteer.LaunchAsync(options)` method and gets back a `Browser` instance.
-If this is an AspNet Core application then the options instance already contains the base Url.
+- if this is an AspNet Core application then that options instance is prepared and already contains the initial Url.
 Else this step is postponed for a later time.
-Now Chrome is already up and running, showing a single tab `Page`.
+- now Chrome is already up and running, showing a single tab `Page`.
-- gets a reference to that `Page`.
+- the code gets a reference to that `Page`.
-- if this is **not** an AspNet Core application links an event handler to the `Page` in order to fulfill incoming requests, since there is no web server.
+- if this is **not** an AspNet Core application, links an event handler to that `Page` in order to fulfill incoming requests, since there is no web server.
 And right after that calls `Page.GoToAsync(url)` passing the "Home" Url of the application.
 - in the next step, and in both cases, links another event handler to the `Page` in order to handle the closing of the browser.

 Here is the full code of the `Chrome.LaunchAsync()` method.